c6o/docs/content/changelogs/cli.md

 * **desktop**: clearing of unseen errors flag
 * **desktop**: minor UI improvement for copy/save buttons appearing cut-off
 * **mount**: provide better error messaging if no persistent volumes are available
-* **mount**: avoid errors if a workload contains mounted secrets
+* **mount**: errors when workload contains mounted secrets

 ## Release Notes for v1.5.0

 ### Features

-* **desktop:** Use Fira Code font for contexts and public key
+* **desktop:** Use Fira Code monotype font for contexts and public key

 ### Bug Fixes

-* Fix closing multiple sessions may result in errors due to session parameters bleeding over
+* Closing multiple sessions may result in errors due to session parameters bleeding over
-* **cli**: Fix `czctl intercept` ignores the supplied remote port and used the first found port instead
+* **cli**: `czctl intercept` ignores the supplied remote port and used the first found port instead
-* **desktop**: Fix unable to save a user profile under initial conditions
+* **desktop**: Unable to save a user profile under initial conditions

 ## Release Notes for v1.4.0